SimonRethore/site-launcher/README.md

 Site Launcher is a web application which has purpose to simplify the developer's life by saving their working web application's links under multiple environments.

-Currently the application support 3 environments (Dev, Preprod and Prod) and 7 types of tags for link (front, back, extranet, api, github, gitlab and sentry)
+Currently the application supports 3 environments (Dev, Preprod and Prod) and 7 types of tags for links (front, back, extranet, api, github, gitlab and sentry)

 ## Project setup